mchrist96/mchrist96/_posts/Denver Arson Attack Clustering.md

 ![KMeans Clustering](https://user-images.githubusercontent.com/92491074/139124515-970b820c-a8dc-4160-ad0b-bf45781dd992.png)

 As we can see from the plot our 4 centroids are marked in red within each cluster.
 Additionally, as expected from KMeans every point is assigned to one of our four clusters.
-Next we will look at the other most famous clustering method in unsupervise machine learning, DBSCAN, to see how the clustering results change.
+Next we will look at the other most famous clustering method in unsupervised machine learning, DBSCAN, to see how the clustering results change.
 The key differences between the two methods are that DBSCAN takes two crucial inputs, radius and minimum number of points, while KMeans only uses number of clusters.
 Further, DBSCAN is effective at detecting outliers and handling noisy data as it can detect high density clusters that are separated by areas of low density while KMeans is not capable of detecting outliers or noise and will assign those points to a cluster as it would any other points.
 Finally, KMeans uses Euclidean distance whereas DBSCAN can be assigned to use various distance calculation methods but in our case we will be using haversine.

 ---